Teachers and tutors insurance

 An example of a claim would be:

-• A student with special education needs lashes out at one of your employees and injures them.
+• A student lashes out at one of your employees and injures them.
 The employee makes a personal injury claim against you seeking compensation.

 If your teaching business has any employees, you need this cover.
 Cover for £10m.